redstone-finance/redstone-oracles-monorepo/packages/evm-connector/README.md

 ### Security considerations

-- Do not modify the `uniqueSignersThreshold` variable, unless you 100% sure about it
+- Do not modify the `getUniqueSignersThreshold` function, unless you 100% sure about it
 - Pay attention to the timestamp validation logic.
 For some use-cases (e.g. synthetic DEX), you would need to cache the latest values in your contract storage to avoid arbitrage attacks
 - Enable secure upgradability mechanism for your contract (ideally based on multi-sig or DAO)
 - Monitor the Redstone data services registry and quickly modify signer authorisation logic in your contracts in case of changes (we will also notify you if you are a paying client)